 System administrators can opt to auto-approve the data review step during Health Check runs.
-Enabling this option will skip over the data review step during Health Checks and directly upload the data collection zip file to Appian Community for analysis.
-Learn more about how to enable autoapproval here.
+Enabling this option will skip over the data review step during Health Checks and directly upload the data collection ZIP file to Appian Community for analysis.
+Learn more about how to enable autoapproval.

 All customer Health Check data is stored in Appian Cloud's Northern Virginia region and is subject to the same security controls as all production Appian Cloud environments.

-Health Check reports and run metadata are stored indefinitely for both production and non-production environments.
+The metadata from the each Health Check analysis is stored indefinitely for both production and non-production environments.

 Health Check reports and run metadata are available for general use within Appian.
 This includes the Engineering, Professional Services, Customer Success, and other departments.

-Appian does not share any Health Check data externally with third parties However, Appian may share a customer’s Health Check report with contractors previously approved to work on projects for that specific customer.
+Appian does not share any Health Check data externally with third parties.
+However, Appian may share a customer's Health Check analysis data with contractors previously approved to work on projects for that specific customer.